-Stopa storage towers are also used to feed our CNC punching machines.
-Each tower is capable of storing 90 tonnes of raw sheet metal, ready to be processed by the Flexible Manufacturing Cell (FMC) system that gives us a 60% increase in efficiency over conventional sheet metal CNC punching machine systems.
+Stopa storage towers used to feed our CNC punching machines, are capable of storing 90 tonnes of raw sheet metal each, ready to be processed by the Flexible Manufacturing Cell system that gives us a 60% improvement in efficiency over conventional systems.

 CNC punching machines at KMF can handle an extremely broad range of metals, including CR4 (mild steel), zintec, galvanised steel, aluminium, stainless steel, copper, brass and pre-coated steel (Plastisol).